 Claremont School of Theology also welcomes applications from students wishing to transfer from another institution.
 Applicants considering a transfer may request that an initial degree audit be performed to determine how many academic credits at their current school are likely to be transferable to Claremont School of Theology.
+Official transcripts from the transferring institution are required for the degree audit.
 Please be aware that credit cannot be transferred from other institutions into any CST doctoral program.